Docs Menu

 The unique index constraints mean that:

-• For a to-be-sharded collection, you cannot shard the collection if the collection has other unique indexes.
+• For a to-be-sharded collection, you cannot shard the collection if the collection has multiple unique indexes unless the shard key is the prefix for all the unique indexes.

-• For an already-sharded collection, you cannot create unique indexes on other fields.
+• For an already-sharded collection, you cannot create unique indexes on other fields unless the shard key is included as the prefix.

 • A unique index stores a null value for a document missing the indexed field; that is a missing index field is treated as another instance of a null index key value.
 For more information, see Missing Document Field in a Unique Single-Field Index.